June 1 STRATEGY

 I will hear what God the Lord will say; For He will speak peace to His people, to His godly ones; But let them not turn back to folly.

-For an athlete, there is no higher praise than the voice of his coach.
-Other people may praise you, but when your coach praises you, it is even more special.
-In a sense, a player waits to hear what the coach has to say before he really knows how to feel about his performance.
-A good coach will give praise where it is due.
+For a. child, there is no higher praise than the voice of his parent.
+Other people may praise you, but when your parent praises you, it is even more special.
+In a sense, we wait to hear what a certain person has to say before we really know how to feel about our performance.
+Praise should only be given when it is due.
 For a believer in Christ, what the Lord has to say is more important than what other people have to say about our lives.
-We need to be listening so that we can be quick to obey and quick to celebrate his pleasure in our lives.
+We need to be listening to be quick to obey, and quick to celebrate his pleasure in our lives.
 Are you waiting to hear what God has to say?

 2 Kings 15:1-16:20